cypress-io/cypress-documentation/source/api/events/file-preprocessor-event.md

 - Add support for CoffeeScript `2.x.x`

 Please read this link in the {% url 'browserify preprocessor' https://github.com/cypress-io/cypress-browserify-preprocessor#modifying-default-options %} repo for instructions on modifying these.
+{% endnote %}

 # Usage

-To use a preprocessor, you should bind to the `file:preprocessor` event in your {% url "`backgroundFile`" configuration#Folders-Files %}:
+To use a preprocessor, you should bind to the `file:preprocessor` event in your {% url "`backgroundFile`" configuration#Folders-Files %}.

 ```javascript
 // background file